reunicorn1/oral-health-uofg/results/conclusion.md

 # Results

-Data obtained from the survey conducted between 24 September 2023 and 27 September 2024 consisted of **408** respondents.
+Data obtained from the survey conducted between 24 September 2023 and 27 September 2024 using Google Forms consisted of **408** respondents.
 Students not studying at the University of Gezira were excluded, leaving **401** participants.
 The distribution of these students across academic levels was as follows:

 | Academic Year | Students |
 |--|--|